Effective Strategy Execution: The Top 3 People Moves

 Effective Strategy Execution Matters

-What good is a new clear strategic direction without effective strategy execution?
-The best growth plans, unless implemented, are worth very little.
-You may have carefully plotted your path to the top; but if you don’t follow through, anchor point-by-anchor point and step-by-step, you’ll never reach your goal.
+A clear strategic direction without the effective strategy execution to make it happen is little more than a vision on paper.
+Unimplemented strategies are worth very little.
+You may have carefully plotted your path for success; but if you don’t follow through, anchor point-by-anchor point and step-by-step, you’ll never reach your goal.

 Three Essentials of Effective Strategy Execution